-The purpose of the FE is to provide students with a supervised opportunity to demonstrate mastery of knowledge and competencies, specifically Health Promotion (HP) Competencies 1, 3, 4, 8, 9, and 10.
+The purpose of the FE is to provide students with a supervised opportunity to demonstrate mastery of knowledge and competencies.
+The reflective report will enable the student to describe his/her mastery of Health Promotion Competencies 1, 3, 4, 8, and 9 whereas the oral presentation will enable the student to demonstrate mastery of HP competencies 2, 5, 6, and 7.